 Old Fashioned Butterscotch Pudding ~ this silky, crave-able pudding recipe satisfies a primal need for comfort.
 Warm or cold, homemade butterscotch pudding is always right.

-I don’t know why it’s taken me so long because one of the best things I’ve ever eaten was a dense, rich, butterscotch pot de creme at a restaurant that haunted me for years after.
+One of the best things I’ve ever eaten was a dense, rich, butterscotch pot de creme at a restaurant that haunted me for years after.
 I eventually made my Salted Caramel Pot de Creme, which scratched that itch for a while, but I’ve been craving a simpler, throw it together on a whim recipe that would give me the butterscotch-y experience without the extra trouble.
-Enter this old fashioned homey butterscotch pudding, yum.

-This simple butterscotch pudding recipe has been well tested
+this simple butterscotch pudding recipe has been well tested

 I must have made 4 different versions till I got it perfect.
 I’m not complaining, we ate every last bite of every batch.
 But this final pudding is just what I was looking for.

 I first tried the simplest approach, using just cornstarch to thicken the pudding.
-But I didn’t get that super thick lush texture I was after.
+But I didn’t get that super thick, lush texture I was after.
 I discovered that you can’t really leave out the eggs in a great classic pudding without sacrificing richness and texture.

-The difference between butterscotch and caramel?
+- The difference between butterscotch and caramel?
 Caramel uses white sugar and also includes heavy cream.

-Pro tips for making butterscotch pudding ~
+pro tips for making perfect butterscotch pudding

 - Use a good heavy bottomed pan so the pudding cooks evenly without scorching.